- Columbia University, (B.A., magna cum laude)

 - Stanford Law School (J.D.)

-Named one of the Top 40 Under 40 Lawyers in California in 2018, one of the Top Women Lawyers in California in 2017 by The Daily Journal and a Next Generation Leader in Tech Law by The Recorder (2018, ALM), Davida Brook’s practice focuses on commercial litigation at both trial and appellate levels, and ranges from two-party business and employment disputes to complex, multi-party and class action cases involving securities, contract, and patent law.
-Ms. Brook has been recognized for her work on several occasions, most recently for her role in securing an important appellate victory against Beats Electronics, Dr. Dre, and Jimmy Iovine, in a case involving royalties owed to client Steven Lamar from sales of several models of the popular Beats by Dr. Dre headphones.
-Click here for more on the matter and here for a profile on Ms. Brook’s contribution to the case.
+Named one of the Top 40 Under 40 Lawyers in California in 2018, one of the Top Women Lawyers in California in 2017 by The Daily Journal and a Next Generation Leader in Tech Law by The Recorder (2018, ALM), Ms. Brook’s practice focuses on commercial litigation at every level, and ranges from two-party business and employment disputes to complex, multi-party and class action cases involving securities, contract, and patent law.
+Ms. Brook is also well known for her work related to defamation and intellectual property.